nedgren/Health-Insights/README.md

 Output files
 - Final results from models and EDA

+The files in exploration and modeling are labeled to indicate the order in which they should be run.
+Some notebooks have the same label, indicating that they may be run in any order after the previous ones.

 ### Contact
 To further discuss this project or use associate code feel free to contact us: <br>
 Leyda Almodóvar - leyda.av@gmail.com <br>